 3. Don't change your salary expectations.

-Astringer said he makes an offer to a candidate based on those salary expectations and that candidates should avoid greatly increasing their expectations at the final hour.
+Astringer said he makes an offer to a candidate based on those initial salary expectations.
+Candidates should avoid greatly increasing their expectations at the final hour, he said.

-"It makes the candidate look bad," he said.
-"It makes me look bad, and it wastes everyone's time."
+"It makes the candidate look bad, it makes me look bad, and it wastes everyone's time," Astringer added.

 What happens if you mess up?

 Mistakes happen.
-If you handle them quickly and gracefully, you may recover.
+If you handle them with pure intentions and grace, depending on how serious they are, you might be able to recover.

 "I haven't had anyone recover [from a mistake], but I also haven't had anyone try," Akoma said.
 "For example, if someone noticed an error on their thank-you letter and owned up to it quickly, I think I would still consider them.
 It shows accountability and willingness to admit and correct a mistake."